Application Process Steps

 1. Contact and secure an advisor

 Choosing an advisor whose interests match your research goals is critical for the success of your work.
 SNR emphasizes the cooperative exchange between students and advisors in research programs while still giving advisors the overall responsibility for the direction and course of the student's research.
 Contact an SNR faculty member regarding your interest in our graduate program.
 Before you apply, you must receive the advising support of a faculty member who is a member of the Graduate Faculty (as recognized by the Office of Graduate Studies).

-Locate faculty who can advise:
+Locate faculty who can advise through the SNR Directory

 2. Submit an application for graduate admission to the Office of Graduate Studies

 The appropriate application materials can be found through the Office of Graduate Studies.
 Please note: you will be required to pay a nonrefundable application processing fee.
 Be sure to have a confirmed advisor before you submit your application to graduate studies to ensure your application's review.

 3. Receive your university ID

 After you have completed your application with the Office of Graduate Studies, you will receive an e-mail with your university ID (NU ID).
 Once you receive your NU ID, establish your password through TrueYou.
 This step is necessary to complete the application for the Natural Resource Sciences major.
 Please note: you should allow seven business days to establish your NU ID.